 Jeffrey Abrams graduated with honors from the Rensselaer Polytechnic Institute and received his M.D. degree from SUNY, Upstate Medical Center in Syracuse, New York.
 He served his surgical internship at Santa Barbara Hospital and his orthopaedic residency at Thomas Jefferson University Hospital in Philadelphia, Pennsylvania.

-Dr. Abrams has served on the staff of Alfred I. DuPont Institute in Wilmington, Delaware, doing research on childhood cervical, hip and knee disorders.
-He has completed a Shoulder Fellowship at the University of Western Ontario, a Sports Medicine Fellowship in Aspen, Colorado, and the Houghston Sports Medicine Clinic in Columbus, Georgia.
+Dr. Abrams has served on the Alfred I. DuPont Institute staff in Wilmington, Delaware, researching childhood cervical, hip, and knee disorders.
+He has completed a Shoulder Fellowship at the University of Western Ontario, a Sports Medicine Fellowship in Aspen, Colorado, and the Hughston Sports Medicine Clinic in Columbus, Georgia.
+He is currently a Clinical Professor at Seton Hall University, School of Graduate Medicine, and is an Attending Surgeon for the University Medical Center at Princeton.

-Since moving to Princeton, Dr. Abrams continues to be involved in education on shoulder injuries and sports medicine.
+Since moving to Princeton, Dr. Abrams continues to be involved in shoulder injuries and sports medicine education.
 He lectures internationally and has been invited to lecture and perform surgery in Canada, South America, Asia, and Europe.
-He has been appointed to the Continued Medical Education Committee for American Academy of Orthopaedic Surgeons and the Executive Committee for the American Shoulder and Elbow Surgeons.
+He has been appointed to the Continued Medical Education Committee for the American Academy of Orthopaedic Surgeons and has served as President for the American Shoulder and Elbow Surgeons in 2012-2013.
+Dr. Abrams received the Outstanding Medical Educator Award in New Jersey for his physician and resident education role.

 Jeff is among the first surgeons to perform rotator cuff repairs and stabilization surgery using arthroscopy.
-As an inventor, he has assisted five surgical companies on equipment designs to perform minimally invasive surgery.
-He is an active member of the Education Committee of the Arthroscopy Association of North American, in charge of shoulder arthroscopy education at the Orthopaedic Learning Center in Chicago.
-He is currently on the editorial staff of four orthopaedic periodicals, section editor for Orthopaedic Knowledge Update, has written over 30 chapters in orthopaedic textbooks, and is editor of Arthroscopic Rotator Cuff Repair: A Practical Approach to Management.
+As an inventor, he has assisted five surgical companies on equipment designs to perform minimally-invasive surgery.
+He is a Board member of the Arthroscopy Association of North America and will serve as President in 2015-2016.
+He is currently on the editorial staff of five orthopaedic periodicals, has written over 60 chapters in orthopaedic textbooks, and is the editor for Arthroscopic Rotator Cuff Repair: A Practical Approach to Management Management of the Unstable Shoulder: Arthroscopic and Open Techniques.

-Dr. Abrams continues to serve as an orthopaedic consultant to Princeton University, College of New Jersey, Mercer Community College, as well as local public and private schools.
+Dr. Abrams continues to serve as an orthopaedic consultant to Princeton University, the College of New Jersey, Mercer County Community College, and local public and private schools.
 In addition, he serves as a consultant to the National Hockey League, National Football League, Major League Baseball, International Skating Federation, United States Tennis Association, and the United States Ski Team.